michael-milette/moodle-filter_filtercodes/README.md

 * {chart pie x Title text} (ALPHA) : Create a pie chart given a value of x between 0 and 100 and a title.
 * {chart progressbar x Title text} (ALPHA) : Create a horizontal progress bar chart giving it a value of x between 0 and 100 and a title.
 * {showmore}{/showmore} (ALPHA) : Toggle showing content between opening and closing more tags.
 Limitations: Can only be used inline with text.
 Must now weave into other opening and closing tags.
+* {qrcode}{/qrcode} : Generate and display a QR Code for the content between the tags.

 ### For use in courses